PereViader/ManualDi/README.md

 b.WithStartup<Startup>(o => o.Start());
 ```

-In the snippet above, the following will happen once the container is built:
+In the snippet above, the following will happen when the container is built:
 - `SomeNonLazy` is created
 - `SomeNonLazy`'s `Initialize` method is called
 - `Startup` is created